VileLasagna/learningcmakelearning/IWishIKnewAboutCMake.md

 step.
 This enables you to more easily deal with whatever situation your working environment might be in so you can match what you want.
-And for the build interface it's 100% okay to have a hard path... and the one I have there, that _CURRENT_LIST_DIR_ that DOES get expanded to a hard path.
+And for the build interface it's 100% okay to have a hard path... and the one I have there, that _CURRENT_LIST_DIR_?
+That DOES get expanded to a hard path.

 Something to also keep in mind is that if your library is a static library and it